sikaxn/pyKioskAgent/readme.md

 - `print`: saves text as WLSDFKJN.DRY under the same directory of the script, waits for 3 seconds, and returns a JSON response indicating the result of the print operation and the original text being printed.
 - `startagent`: checks if APRINT6.EXE is running, and if it is, kills it and starts it minimized.
 If it's not running, starts it minimized.
 Returns a JSON response indicating whether the agent was restarted or started.

-This print function is based on `aprint6.exe`.
+This print function is based on `aprint6.exe`agent program.
 This program is from Free POS.
 More information about Free POS can be found [Here](https://keyhut.com/pos.htm).

 `aprint6.exe` monitor it's running directory for `WLSDFKJN.DRY`.
 If this file exist, it will print it using the printer chosen on `aprint.ini`.
 You can generate this file by opening `aprint6.exe`, selet the printer and set the font.
 Please make sure yur printer driver has been installed before this step.